-Schayes was one of the first superstars of the NBA and the Sixer’s first-star player.
+Schayes was one of the NBA’s first superstars and the Sixer’s first-star player.
 Eleven straight All-Star appearances and averages of 18.5 points and 12.1 rebounds per game speak for themselves.

 Walker was an intense player and a winner.
 His competitiveness had a lot to do with the fact that all 11 seasons of his NBA career ended in the playoffs, 7 of those as a 76er.

-Barkley didn’t really play a position, he played Basketball.
+Barkley didn’t play a position; he played Basketball.
 He was one of the greatest rebounders in NBA history and he was actually short in stature for his position.
-Barkley arrived as the Sixers were starting to get old and with Barkley’s help the Sixers remained a constant playoff team until his departure.
+Barkley arrived as the Sixers were starting to get old, and with Barkley’s help the Sixers remained a constant playoff team until his departure.

 He might seem higher than what you would expect but remember he was not just a coach that helped the Sixers win the 1983 Championship, he was also a highly accomplished player.
 21.2 points and 10.4 rebounds across 11 seasons in the NBA and ABA, on top of winning a title in 1967 and appearing in four All-Star games for the Sixers.